nAmnesiac/py_basicMD/runsamples/pressure_temperature/README.md

+## Shortly:
+These output files were generated as part of a set of simulations to test the stability of Euler and velocity Verlet integration algorithms at various timesteps.

 ID 01: Euler Integrator, 1 femtosecond timestep<br/>
 ID 02: Euler Integrator, 2 femtosecond timestep<br/>
 ID 03: Euler Integrator, 4 femtosecond timestep<br/>